DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 # The Gameplay Loop?
 - GRIMWAR: Move really fast while wall-running and jumping.
 Use powers to navigate the levels / fight enemies.
 Over and over and over.
 - Veilwood: Farm during the day, fight during the night.
 Get money, go to town.
 - Relapse: 1.
 Use powers, 2.
 Use weapons, 3.
 Use movement.
-Use the powers + weapons to kill enemies while skillfully traversing the environemt wi
+	-
 # Art

 We are changing the art style.